 Apple and Seed Packed Nut Butter

 You've all heard the expression, "an apple a day keeps the doctor away".
-There's certainly truth in this, as apple skins contain a high concentration of the flavonoid quercetin, known to boost immune function and reduce inflammation.
-Pairing your apple with the nutrient powerhouse that is nut butter turns the humble apple into a substantial snack, not only supplying protein and healthy fats, but the powerful antioxidant vitamin E as well, a key player for healthy immune function.
+There's certainly truth in this, as apple skins contain a high concentration of the flavonoid quercetin, known to boost immune function and support a healthy inflammatory response.
+Pairing your apple with the nutrient powerhouse that is nut butter turns the humble apple into a substantial snack, not only supplying protein and healthy fats, but the powerful free radical scavenger vitamin E as well, a key player for healthy immune function.
 Mixing a few tablespoons of seeds into your nut butter (pumpkin, sunflower, sesame, chia, hemp) takes this up to the next level, packing even more good stuff in to your snack time, including immune healthy nutrients like zinc, selenium and omega-3 fatty acids.

 Turmeric Spice Popcorn